Indefinite Suspensions for Federal Employees

-Federal employees may be placed on indefinite suspension either with or without pay for disciplinary reasons or other reasons pending investigation, inquiry, or further agency action.
+Federal employees can be placed on indefinite suspension either with or without pay for disciplinary reasons or other reasons pending investigation, inquiry, or further agency action.
 We represent federal employees in indefinite suspension cases.
+When facing a proposed indefinite suspension it is important to have legal counsel.
+Federal employment lawyers are best suited to handle these types of cases.

 When one of these three situations applies, it is important to obtain an attorney familiar with the indefinite suspension process for legal advice or representation.